hotmeshio/pluck-typescript/README.md

 }
 ```

-**Hooks** are authored as ordinary JavaScript functions, but since they run as reentrant processes, you can include `Pluck.MeshOS` extensions.
+**Hooks** are authored as ordinary JavaScript, but since they run as reentrant processes, you can include `Pluck.MeshOS` extensions.
 This example showcases a few, including one you wouldn't expect: it sends a newsletter and then *sleeps for a month*.
-With just a few lines of code, you've added a thread-safe, transactionally-backed, recurring subroutine.
+Add support transactionally-backed, recurring subroutines with just a few lines of code.

 ```javascript